How Did Quest 3 Change Mixed Reality Game Design?

 How Do You Design UI in Mixed Reality?

-For in-world interactive elements — buttons, sliders, crafting interfaces — use depth-occluded world-space objects positioned within the 60cm comfortable reach radius.
+For in-world interactive elements buttons, sliders, crafting interfaces use depth-occluded world-space objects positioned within the 60cm comfortable reach radius.
 Ray-casting from the dominant hand with a visible pointer ray is universally understood after Quest's widespread adoption.
-Pinch-to-select (the hand tracking equivalent of a button press) is more precise than full hand grab for small UI targets.

 How Do You Optimise Performance for Mixed Reality on Quest 3?

 - Target 72Hz minimum, 90Hz preferred.
-The passthrough feed runs at 90Hz; a lower frame rate creates a visible judder as virtual and real content blend at different rates.
-Dropping to 72Hz is tolerable; anything lower is noticeable and breaks immersion.
+The passthrough feed runs at 90Hz; a lower frame rate creates a visible judder.

 - Single-pass stereo rendering.
-Unity's XR plugin infrastructure supports single-pass instanced rendering, which cuts the draw call cost of stereo rendering roughly in half.
-Enable it from the XR Management settings and verify it is active in the GPU profiler.
+Enable it from the XR Management settings it cuts the draw call cost of stereo rendering roughly in half.

 - The Scene Understanding mesh has a cost.
-The room mesh you get from Scene Understanding is high-polygon and updates dynamically.
-Simplify it aggressively using a mesh decimation pass before use, and only update it when the player explicitly requests a room rescan, not continuously.
+Simplify it aggressively using a mesh decimation pass, and only update it when the player explicitly requests a room rescan.

 What Game Genres Work Best in Mixed Reality?

 Puzzle games benefit from the precision of hand tracking and the intimate scale that MR enables.
-Puzzles designed to sit on a desk surface — mechanical assemblies, logic circuits, miniature architecture — feel uniquely tactile in MR because the scale relationship between the player's real hands and the virtual objects is physically correct.
+Puzzles designed to sit on a desk surface feel uniquely tactile in MR.

-Social/multiplayer experiences are an underexplored space with significant potential.
+Social/multiplayer experiences are an underexplored space.
 Two players sharing the same physical space while interacting with shared virtual content have a unique experience unavailable on any other platform.
-The technical challenges (shared spatial anchors, latency) are non-trivial but solvable with the current SDK.

 Why Is Mixed Reality the Next Frontier for Game Developers?

 Mixed Reality on Quest 3 is the most interesting design space I've worked in since the original consumer VR wave in 2016.
-The colour passthrough, the scene understanding, the depth occlusion — it all comes together into a medium that can do things no other platform can.
-The design language is still being invented.
+The colour passthrough, the scene understanding, the depth occlusion it all comes together into a medium that can do things no other platform can.
 If you're a developer with VR experience looking for your next challenge, MR is where the frontier is right now.

 Need help with vr/xr?